spyder-ide/spyder/spyder/utils/help/tutorial.rst

 The next section gives more detailed information how you can execute *parts* of your code from the editor in the IPython console.
 This is a more advanced technique but can be very useful.
-You may also be interested in the option to execute chunks (so-called "cells") of code that are separated by delimiters -- see `Shortcuts for useful functions`_.
+You may also be interested in the option to execute "cells", `chunks of code that are separated by delimiters <cell-shortcut-ref_>`__.

+.. _call-functions-console-ref:

 Call existing functions in the console
 --------------------------------------